The UK voting to leave the EU 'would open Pandora's box' in Europe

 A UK exit would set an unwelcome precedent for countries to leave the EU whenever domestic priorities conflict, and would do so at a time when political risks and potential for sovereign-EU confrontation already high.
 Simultaneously the UK would present Continental opponents of immigration with a politically potent example (and threat) of how to deal with one of the thorniest and most emotionally charged trans-national issues confronting European voters: immigration.

-Although this may seem somewhat extreme, it’s worth nothing that last year analysts warned a similar domino effect could happen following a Grexit.
+Although this may seem somewhat extreme, it’s worth nothing that last year geopolitical analysts warned that something similar could happen following Grexit.
 And that was before the migration crisis turned Europe upside-down.

 “T